Thelukepet/course/assignments/A4-commoncrawl.md

 **Do not yet run a program on the Commoncrawl at this point!**

-I suggest to extract a few spark exercises from the notebooks we used in [assignment 2a](A2a-spark-101.md) and [assignment 2b](A2b-execution-model.md) before continuing to the next step.
+I suggest to start out with a few spark exercises from the notebooks we used in [assignment 2a](A2a-spark-101.md) and [assignment 2b](A2b-execution-model.md), before continuing to the next step.
-Create your own version of the notebook, and access the code by saving it as scala code (_save as_ in the file menu).
+(You can save any notebook as just its Scala code by using _save as_ in the file menu.)

 ### Assignment